XDM3 configuration examples

 Description

-Generates a version 4 universally unique identifier (UUID) based on the seed parameter.
-'RAND' will generate a random value.
-All other values are used as they are for the seed.
+Generates a version 4 universally unique identifier (UUID) based on the specified seed value.

 Input type